grantj-re3/BadLieGolf/Links_GolfBall.md

           If you’re looking for more spin on approach shots, it won’t.
      3. If It Spins Off The Driver, It Spins Off The Wedge
-        * While ball manufacturers often differentiate between driver and iron/wedge spin, the reality is that, if a ball spins of a driver, it’s going to spin off irons and full (and even partial) wedge shots, too.
+        * While ball manufacturers often differentiate between driver and iron/wedge spin, the reality is that, if a ball spins
+          [off] a driver, it’s going to spin off irons and full (and even partial) wedge shots, too.
      4. Forget About Launch Angle, Trajectory [i.e. launch angle, height and descent angle] is The Thing
      5. For Many, The Best Answers Are In The Middle
      6. Golf Ball Models Are Significantly Different